Where we Sleep

 Not every night is rustic.

-At times the route brings us to guest ranches, historic villas, or rural retreats shaped by a different vision of comfort.
+At times the route brings us to guest ranches, historic villas, or rural retreats built for healing, wellness, and leisure.
+These places are part of the region too.

 Experiencing them in contrast to the backcountry doesn’t dull the senses.
+It sharpens them.

 Change of Pace.
-Santa Bárbara
+Santa Bárbara, September

 Room with a view.
-Alecrim
+Alecrim, July

 Pouso da Chica.
-Diamantina
+Diamantina, April

 Dinner.
-Santa Bárbara
+Santa Bárbara, April

 If the Espinhaço is calling, we’re happy to talk it through.